Monday, 5 January 2026

 1. Describe the photographer’s appearance and what it suggests about his personality.

 Ans.
-The photographer is described as a drooping man in a gray suit with the dim eye of a natural scientist.
-This suggests he is dull, mechanical, unemotional, and treats photography as a cold scientific experiment rather than a lively art.
+The photographer is described as “a drooping man in a gray suit, with the dim eye of a natural scientist.”
+This suggests a dull, passive bearing and an analytical, detached gaze.
+The image implies he treats photography as a clinical or scientific task rather than a warm, social art.
+(Text: “drooping…gray suit…dim eye of a natural scientist.”)

-2. Why does the narrator feel he has done an “unwarrantable thing”?
+2. Why does the narrator feel that he has done an “unwarrantable thing”?

 3. How does the long waiting period contribute to humour in the passage?